conanite/aduki/README.md

     m.name            # => "Guillotine"
     m.assembly        # => nil

-You can specify an initializer for @assembly@ thus:
+You can specify an initializer for `assembly` thus:

     class Machine
       include Aduki::Initializer